 Owens Library is home to several key facilities and services widely used by the University community that complement the library's instructional support mission.
 On the first floor, campus Information Services maintains and staffs a large computer laboratory.
 Upper floors house the Electronic Classroom and the Training Room, which serve as instructional and presentation areas with computers at each student work station and a Presentation Lab to enable students to practice giving presentations and recording them for review and critique.

-Many vital instructional support service areas are also available on the second floor including The Writing Center, which offers writing across the curriculum tutoring by English department undergraduate and graduate students.
+Many vital instructional support service areas are also available on the second floor including The Writing Center, which offers writing across the curriculum tutoring by English department undergraduate and graduate students, and the Talent Development Center, which offers free tutoring and academic support across the curriculum.
 The Center for Informational Technology in Education (CITE), which administers and supports the University's instructional technology needs including online courses, course management software, and faculty professional development, is also housed on the second floor.
 The Teaching Resources Area on the second floor addresses the needs of the University community for curriculum materials, for educational audio-visual materials (CDs, DVDs, and VHS videos), and the Juvenile book collection.
 Plans are underway to add more student/instructional support services to the library.